The #1 Fabric to Avoid, According to Science

 Not to get too biology class on you, but as you know, the skin is by far the body's largest organ.
 So it goes without saying that protecting it and treating it well is of the utmost importance, which is exactly why we should be thinking about what it comes in contact with every day—like our clothing.
-And in case you've ever wondered what the worst fabric for skin is, hear us out.
+And in case you've ever wondered what the worst fabric for skin is, hear us out: it's polyester.

-While it's admittedly tricky to avoid every fabric that science deems bad your skin, informing yourself on the dangers of certain textiles can lead to wiser decisions about how often you choose to purchase and wear harmful fabrics.
+While it's admittedly tricky to avoid every fabric that science deems bad for your skin, informing yourself on the dangers of certain textiles can lead to wiser decisions about how often you choose to purchase and wear harmful fabrics.
 There's something to be said for the "ignorance is bliss" mindset, but when it comes to small sartorial tweaks that could greatly improve the health of your skin and body, knowledge is undoubtedly the way to go.

 To make it a bit easier for you, we did the dirty work and dug through the depths of the internet to provide you with the skin-saving information you need.
 Keep scrolling to find out the worst fabrics for your skin and to shop stylish pieces made of fabrics that are, alternatively, good for your precious skin.